Sagnac and Mashhoon effects in graphene: Sagnac and Mashhoon effects for Dirac quasiparticles

 \subsection{Rotating nanotube}

 As mentioned above, the case in which a magnetic field is applied parallel to the axis of a carbon nanotube\,---\,i.e., when a magnetic flux $\Phi$ threads its cross-section\,---\,was theoretically studied in Ref.~\cite{Ajiki1993JPSJ} (see also Refs.~\cite{Saito1998book, Ando2005JPSJ} for reviews).
 For carbon nanotubes with large diameters, the effects of graphene sheet curvature can be safely neglected.
 In this regime, the electronic states near the Fermi level are well described by the same low-energy model as in a flat graphene sheet, with the addition of periodic boundary conditions in the circumferential direction, defined by the chiral vector $\boldsymbol{L}$, imposed on the total wave function \cite{Saito1998book, Ando2005JPSJ}.
 These boundary conditions can be reformulated in terms of the envelope wave functions $\psi_{A}$ and $\psi_{B}$.
-The presence of magnetic flux $\Phi$ is incorporated by modifying the boundary conditions with a phase factor $\exp({\rm i} 2\pi \Phi / \Phi_0)$, leading to Aharonov--Bohm oscillations of the band gap, as experimentally observed in \cite{Cao2004PRL}.
+The presence of magnetic flux $\Phi$ is incorporated by modifying the boundary conditions with a phase factor $\exp( 2\pi {\rm i}_{} \Phi / \Phi_0)$, leading to Aharonov--Bohm oscillations of the band gap, as experimentally studied in \cite{Cao2004PRL}.
+The single-walled carbon nanotubes used in \cite{Cao2004PRL} had the diameter $d < \SI{2}{nm}$ and the observed Aharonov--Bohm oscillations are dependent on their chirality.

 It is instructive to begin by considering the Sagnac effect in an analogous configuration, where a nanotube rotates about its axis.
 This setup closely resembles the case of the Aharonov--Bohm effect in a nanotube, where the coordinate along the circumferential direction is periodic.
-The key distinction, however, is that the wave function need not satisfy periodic boundary conditions, thereby allowing the circumferential wave vector to be treated as a continuous variable.
+The key distinction, however, is that the wave function need not satisfy periodic boundary conditions.
+Furthermore, it is assumed that the radius $R$ of the nanotube (or graphene cylinder) is sufficiently large, $R \gg d/2$, allowing one to safely neglect differences between zigzag, armchair or chiral nanotubes thereby allowing the circumferential wave vector to be treated as a continuous variable.
 The situation is more akin to the analysis of Aharonov--Bohm oscillations in systems with attached leads \cite{Ihn2010book}.
 In the real experiment \cite{Cao2004PRL}, it is not feasible to attach the leads along the tube's generatrix.
 Therefore, the following setup should be regarded as a thought experiment.
 Nonetheless, it effectively illustrates the fundamental characteristics of the Sagnac and Mashhoon effects.

 Consider then a carbon nanotube of radius $R$ rotating about its symmetry axis with angular velocity $\Omega$, as illustrated in Fig.~\ref{fig:tube}.
 We choose the local comoving coordinates $(x, y)$ on the surface of the rotating nanotube as illustrated in Fig.~\ref{fig:tube}.
 Thus, the $y$ coordinate runs along the circumference of the cylinder, rendering it periodic with a period of $2\pi R$.
 The metric interval on the graphene world hypersurface in the comoving coordinates $\left(c t, x, y \right)$ is given by